Skip to main content

 Current school system reinforces inequalities

 A widely known fact is that children’s education is strongly dependent on that of their parents.
-Data from the IFO study (read here) show that only about 21% of children with two parents without a high school diploma and a net household income of less than 2600 euros per month attend a high school.
+Data from the IFO Opportunities Monitor study show that only about 21% of children with two parents without a high school diploma and a net household income of less than 2600 euros per month attend a high school.
 In contrast, 80% of children of parents who both have high school diplomas and have a combined net income of more than 5500 euros attend Gymnasium.

 According to education researcher Klaus Klemm, the current school system contributes greatly to less equality of opportunity: “Germany’s daycare centers and schools do not reduce the division of society into winners and losers, but rather solidify it.”